deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “I fear you’re going to have to suffer many more years of thankless toil…” Scrythcra warned.

 “Just so long as I’m not assassinated,” Knight replied.
-He wasn’t sure if he pitched it right for the Rauwrhyr sense of humour in general, or Scrythcra’s in particular, but he got a kind of chirruping sound which he knew was their version of laughter.
+He wasn’t sure if he pitched it right for the Rauwryhr sense of humour in general, or Scrythcra’s in particular, but he got a kind of chirruping sound which he knew was their version of laughter.

 “I suspect that is unlikely, given your honor guard on the first day.”